-- a volunteer parent - a volunteer who is under 18 - paid or unpaid staff who work in regulated child-related employment for not more than 7 days in a calendar year - a consumer at a child-related service outlet where they also carry out work at the outlet.
+- a volunteer parent (unless the activity includes, or likely to include, an overnight camp or excursion). - a volunteer who is under 18 - paid or unpaid staff who work in regulated child-related employment for not more than 7 days in a calendar year - a person with disability who is employed at a place where the person also receives disability services or NDIS supports or services - a secondary school student on work experience who carries out disability related work under the direct supervision of a person who holds a blue or exemption card.

 All other volunteers are required to possess a current WWC card prior to the commencement of work.
-The school maintains a register of all volunteers' WWC card details, including the number and renewal date.
+The school and college maintain a register of all volunteer's WWC card details, including the number and renewal date.